Skip to navigation Skip to content

 Public transport or regular air service will result in an unreasonable number of missed days of school

 Tim and Tom are 15 years old and live in Cairns.
-They board away from home to study in Rockhampton.
+They board away from home in Rockhampton.
 Their travel normally involves a commercial flight between Cairns and Rockhampton at a cost of $500 per ticket.

-The Travel Management Company (TMC) contacts to advise:
+Corporate Travel Management (CTM) contacts to advise:

 • there are 2 charter flight options available that would enable the students to start school on Tuesday (Day 2) of Week 1 of the school term: